swiftlang/swift/docs/CppInteroperability/Roadmap.md

 fixLifetime(v)
 ```

-Here, because Swift inserts a copy before the call to `begin`, `v` projects a dangling reference.
+Here, because Swift copies `v` into a temporary with a tight lifetime before the call to `begin`, `v` projects a dangling reference.
 This is an example of how subtly different lifetime models make using C++ types from Swift hard, if their semantics aren’t understood by the compiler.

 To make these APIs safe and usable, Swift cannot import unsafe projections of types that own memory, because they don’t fit the Swift model.
 Instead, the Swift compiler can try to infer what, semantically, the API is trying to do, or the library author can provide this information via annotations.
 In this case, the Swift compiler can infer that begin returns an iterator, which Swift can represent through the existing, safe Swift iterator interface.
-In the future, Swift may gain the necessary ownership features to import and use projections of types that own memory in a safe way, but today, this is not possible, and importing these projections would result in a *less safe* API in Swift than in C++ (violating the first goal above).
-Other than methods which project owned memory, owned types, their instances, methods on owned types, and other APIs that use owned types are generally considered to be safe and usable.

-Note: in the example above, “start” is a pointer type.
+In the example above, “start” is a pointer type.
 Using this pointer returned by the “begin” method is unsafe, but the type of start itself is not unsafe.
 In other words, safety restrictions need not be applied to pointer types themselves but rather their unsafe uses.

-Editorial note: the following three paragraphs have a lot of overlap with the above section and should be folded together somehow.

 C++ often projects the storage of owned types.
 C++ is able to tie the lifetime of the projection to the source using lexcal scopes.
 Because there is a well-defined, lexical point in which objects are destroyed, C++ users can reason about projection’s lifetimes.
-While these safety properties are less formal than Swift, they are safety properties none-the-less, and they are a model that works in C++.
+While these safety properties are less formal than Swift, they are safety properties none-the-less, and form a model that works in C++.

 This model cannot be adopted in Swift, however, because the the same lexical lifetime model does not exist.
-Further, projections of owned types are completely foreign concept in Swift, meaning users aren’t used to programming in terms of this model, and may not be aware of the added (implicit) constraints (that is, when objects are destroyed).
+Further, projections of owned types are completely foreign concept in Swift, meaning users aren’t familiar with programming in terms of this lexical model, and may not be aware of the added (implicit) constraints (that is, when objects are destroyed).
 Swift’s language model is such that returning projections from a copied value, even in smaller lexical scope, should be safe.
 In order to allow projections of owned types, this assumption must be broken, or C++ interoperability must take advantage of Swift ownership features to associate the lifetime of the projection to the source.

 The following example highlights the case described above: